Halloween candy is a baker's delight! Use your leftovers to make cookies, cakes, pies and other delicious goods. Here are some things to try:

 - Homeless shelters

-- Operation Shoebox - Sends care packages to military troops.
+- Operation Shoebox - They send care packages to military troops, who are overseas.

 6 Fun Uses for Leftover Halloween Candy